nazar/charbit/source/_posts/mvp-for-stakeholders-project-managers-and-architects.md

  has to add these features, something that is not always possible if their roadmap of the library differs from yours.

 1. Concentrate on making your code readable instead of optimising it for speed.
 Recognise [premature optimization](http://c2.com/cgi/wiki?PrematureOptimization) and what a time vampire that can become.
-The critical factor in code is how easy it is to maintain by other developers, not how that for loop shaved nano seconds off iterating through aa array of five items.
+The critical factor with code is how easy it is to maintain by other developers, not how that for loop shaved nano seconds off iterating through aa array of five items.
 Remember all the times you had to maintain such code and vow never to subject that on anyone after you.